Extreme weather leaves Congo capital residents underwater

 Hundreds of residents have abandoned their homes altogether.
 Paulin, a motorcycle taxi driver who didn’t give his last name, now ferries clients by canoe around canals choked with leaves and plastic bottles.

-John Wacou, the operations manger for Congo’s national meteorology agency, said the floods were the result of climate change coupled with poor drainage and other infrastructure in Kinshasa, a city of more than 12 million people.
+John Waku, the operations manger for Congo’s national meteorology agency, said the floods were the result of climate change coupled with poor drainage and other infrastructure in Kinshasa, a city of more than 12 million people.

 Heavy rainfall in Congo’s northern rainforest swelled the Ubangi River, a tributary of the Congo, in October and November, sending unusually high volumes of water rushing toward Kinshasa.

 “Climate change can manifest itself in an increase in the frequency or the intensity of meteorological phenomena.
-There are those two elements here,” Wacou said.
+There are those two elements here,” Waku said.

-Several of Congo’s neighbours have also seen flooding.
+Several of Congo’s neighbors have also seen flooding.
 Torrential rains in Central African Republic in October destroyed 10,000 houses and forced 100,000 people from their homes, the United Nations said.

 South Sudan declared a national emergency in October after 420,000 people fled from floods.
 Researchers tied the heavy rains to warmer-than-usual waters in the western Indian Ocean that caused increased evaporation.